Overo Extension

 You need to simply attach the power supply in one side, and the other side of the external power cable on top of the extension (near the USB plug).
 Once the cable is connected a green led should turn on indicating that the extension is running.

-The external power cable could also be plugged in when the extension is mounted on the e-puck, but pay attention to not turn on the robot when the external cable supplies the energy, otherwise there could be serious damages of the devices.
+The external power cable could also be plugged in when the extension is mounted on the e-puck, but pay attention to not turn on the robot when the external cable supplies the energy, otherwise there could be serious damages of the devices and the battery.

 Software